ergo-services/ergo/docs/extra-library/actors/metrics.md

 The **Max Latency per Node** and **Stressed Processes per Node** panels break the cluster-wide picture into individual nodes.

 If one node stands out while others are calm, the problem is localized.
-Cross-reference with CPU, Memory, and Network panels for that node.
+Cross-reference with Resources and Network panels for that node.
 A node with high max latency but low stressed count has one problematic process.
 A node with moderate latency but high stressed count is generally overloaded.

 If multiple nodes show similar patterns, the problem is systemic -- a shared external dependency, a cluster-wide traffic pattern, or a deployment issue.